antzGames/Godot-A-Star-Pathfinding-for-Gridmaps/README.md

 Now implemented as a plugin.

+The old tuortial video is still here: https://youtu.be/t4-R5tmFakw

+I may create an updated video.

 This solution is great for 3D Dungeon Crawler games where you need to do pathfinding in discrete amounts in a grid pattern.

 ## Limitations